hammyhammer/Oracle-DnD_Spell_Reference/README.md

 ## Project Name

 Oracle:
-Dungeons and Dragons Spell Referencer
+Dungeons and Dragons Quick Spell Reference

 ## Project Description

 Allows DM and players to quickly reference and find spells.
 Displays damage(by spell slot), damage type, if it needs concentration, and casting time.
+To make combat more smooth and faster.

 <!-- Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality. -->

 ## API and Data Sample
 https://www.dnd5eapi.co/api/spells

 Gives the list of spells